 Meanwhile, the “Save Local Journalism Act” allows newspaper publishers to wait one more year until they are required to classify their newspaper carriers as independent contractors.
 The extension expires on January 1, 2022.

 SB 2296 established a new rule making workers who operate certain vehicles are classified as independent contractors instead of employees effective July 1, 2021.

 Louisiana added a definition of “employee” to their existing classification law.
 The new definition reads:

 “An ‘employee’ means an individual who performs services for an employer where there exists a right by the employer to control what work the employee does or how the employee performs his job or where the employer provides the tools and supplies to the employee for the performance of the job.”

-The new Freelance Worker Protection Ordinance requires businesses who hire freelance workers as independent contractors to confirm the relationship in writing and pay the freelancers following what is laid out in the agreement.
+The new Freelance Worker Protection Ordinance requires businesses that hire freelance workers as independent contractors to confirm the relationship in writing and pay the independent contractors following what is laid out in the agreement.
 The requirement goes into effect on January 1, 2021.

 HB 1407 makes it illegal to misclassify an employee as an independent contractor under the IRS common law test.
 The Virginia Department of Taxation is allowed to investigate and impose civil penalties of up to $1,000 for each misclassified employee for the first offense, and up to $5,000 per employee for further offenses.

 The new law takes effect on January 1, 2021.

 As mentioned before, test usage varies among the states.
 Take a look at the list below to see if your state uses the common law test, the ABC test, or another type of variation.